damlatokgoz/damlatokgoz/README.md

 ### :woman_technologist: About Me :

 I am a Software Developer from Turkey.
 - I’m working as a Software Developer and contributing to frontend and backend for building web applications.

--  Experienced on Dynamics CRM customizations, plug-in development.

--  Integrate existing systems and services into the CRM architecture.
+- 3+ years experienced in C# and Microsoft based platforms.

+- I have built expertise in various technologies within commercial projects in different business domains as CRM developer and .NET developer.

+- Used ASP.NET, C#, and JavaScript to design and develop web-based solutions, both frontend and back end.

+- Trouble-shot and fixed any threads and bugs.

+- Experienced in scrum, kanban methodologies.

+- CI/CD Processes.

 - :mailbox:How to reach me: </br>